field-theory/jekyll-category-pages/README.md

 The result is put in the current directory after all tests have been run.

+## Gotchas

+The following issues and limitations are known:
+* Jekyll currently does not properly escape special HTML entities (like `&` or `<`) in permalink paths.
+Because of that you cannot use them in category names.
+If you still want to use them you need to adjust the `permalink` path as shown above -- it must not contain category names.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://github.com/field-theory/jekyll-category-pages/blob/master/LICENSE).